 When should I worry about abdominal pain in pregnancy?

 Stomach or abdominal pain in pregnancy is not always a false alarm.
 At times, it can be a sign of a complication.
-If the pregnant female feels any of the following types of pains, even if she is not experiencing any of the other symptoms along with it, it is suggested to visit a doctor immediately.
+If the pregnant woman feels any of the following types of pains, even if she is not experiencing any of the other symptoms along with it, it is suggested to visit a doctor immediately.

 Severe pain on one side of the lower abdomen (stomach) in early pregnancy